 Tea at Babington's was the ending celebration on our trip of many colours.

 Many things bring great delight to me: tea, gardens, flowers, outdoors, food, and friends that cross my path.
 These all make my heart sing with small chuckles, giggles, laughter, and tears.
-It is my desire to seek beauty all around me, have the heart of a gypsy, a storyteller.
+It is my desire to seek beauty all around me, have the heart of a wanderer, a storyteller.